 Chris asked: Have we ever thought about putting together a resource list?

-Dave answered: He has a document that he hasn’t shared yet, but will do.
+Dave answered: He has a document that he hasn’t shared yet, but will.
 He has each resource listed by category and has resource groups listed alphabetically as well.
 The document will go on our website and it will be managed by Dave with updated contact/resource information and a date it was updated.

 Stand-Downs update: Matt